 Install impact windows throughout your home.

-Instead of replacing your glass windows you can protect them with hurricane shutters.
+Alternatively, instead of replacing your glass windows you can protect them with hurricane shutters.
 These are impact resistant shutters that are installed on the exterior of your home.
 Impact shutters act as an impact resistant barrier between your glass windows and hurricane wind gusts and wind borne objects.
 Properly designed and built storm shutters can withstand up to a category 5 hurricane.
-Hurricane shutters cost less than impact windows, but impact windows do not require any effort to deploy.
+Hurricane shutters cost less than impact windows.
+But impact windows do not require any effort to deploy.
 Which one is the right option for you will depend on your preferences and budget.

 2. Secure your home’s garage doors